AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR

-\parab{Step 2.
-Estimating the boundary of the building.} In the previous step, \sysname obtains parts of the rooftop from each point cloud.
-In this step, it uses the drone's GPS location to transform each surface to the same coordinate frame of reference, then combines all surfaces into a single point cloud that represents the extracted rooftop of the building.
-To extract the boundary of the building, it extracts the \textit{alpha shape}~\cite{alphashape} of the stitched point cloud.
-A generalization of a convex hull, an alpha shape is a sequence of piecewise linear curves in 2-D encompassing the point cloud representing the rooftop.
+\sysname uses the drone's GPS location to transform each surface to the same coordinate frame of reference, then combines all surfaces into a single point cloud that represents the extracted rooftop of the building (red rectangle in \figref{fig:boundary}).
+To extract the boundary of the building, it extracts the \textit{alpha shape}~\cite{alphashape} (a sequence of piece-wise linear curves in 2D) of the stitched point cloud (green outline in \figref{fig:boundary}).
 This allows \sysname to generalize to non-convex shapes as well.
 Finally, to detect the boundary of multiple buildings, \sysname clusters the rooftop point clouds.

-\figref{fig:boundary} shows results from the building boundary detection algorithm on real data taken from our drone.
-The green rectangle is the ground truth boundary of the building.
-The blue points illustrate the drone's recon trajectory and the grey points depict locations where \sysname detects a rooftop.
-Some grey points are beyond the building's boundary because the LiDAR has a wide field of view and can see the rooftop even after it has passed it.
-The red points show the GPS stitched 3D point cloud of the building's rooftop.